Cape Haze, Florida

-Cape Haze is a peninsula located in Charlotte County, Florida, that is approximately 30 mi long.
-It has an elevation of 7 ft.
-It includes the Wildflower Preserve, once used as a golf course, and the Cape Haze Pioneer Trail.
+Cape Haze is a peninsula located in Charlotte County, Florida, United States.
+It is approximately 30 mi long, and Cape Haze community has an elevation of 7 ft.
+Cape Haze is home to the Wildflower Preserve, once used as a golf course, and the Cape Haze Pioneer Trail.
+The 80 acre Wildflower Preserve is managed by the Lemon Bay Conservancy.
+The Cape Haze Aquatic Preserve includes 12,700 acres in the area including the eastern portion of Gasparilla Sound, Bull Bay, Turtle Bay and parts of Charlotte Harbor.

+The modernist architecture Cape Haze Community Center is at 180 Spyglass Alley.